pombredanne/acidfs/docs/index.rst

 ==========

-The motivation for this package is the fact that it often is convenient for certain very simple problems to simply write and read data from a fileystem, but often a database of some sort winds up being used simply because of the power and safety available with a system which uses transactions and ACID semantics.
+The motivation for this package is the fact that it often is convenient for certain very simple problems to simply write and read data from a filesystem, but often a database of some sort winds up being used simply because of the power and safety available with a system which uses transactions and ACID semantics.
 For example, you wouldn't want a web application with any amount of